 There is one other way that you can watch if you are not a Sky TV customer, or if you are just out and about on Saturday night by simply finding a suitable pub that is showing the event by visiting pubfinder.sky.com

-Worthy of a headlining slot, Irish superstar Katie Taylor (15-0, 6KOs) rematches with Belgian and former long-reigning WBC titlist Delfine Persoon (44-2, 18KOs) in an undisputed lightweight title fight over 10 two-minute rounds.
+Worthy of a headlining slot, Irish superstar Katie Taylor (15-0, 6KOs) rematches with former long-reigning WBC titlist Delfine Persoon (44-2, 18KOs) in an undisputed lightweight title fight over 10 two-minute rounds.
 The first time they met, it was an enthralling contest between two equally worthy foes that ended in a war, which Taylor edged on a mixed decision, leaving Persoon in tears as she walked out of the arena.
 The 35-year-old Belgian believes she was robbed of the win and will have revenge on her mind, but Taylor will be desperate to prove she was the rightful winner.

 Everything you ever need to know about Whyte vs Povetkin HERE